billyl1116/sep11-freedom-project/tool/learning-log.md

 ## Plan

 I'm planning to make my player able to jump and bullet work and make the player base.
+In (kaboomfinal.html)[../kaboomfinal.html]